-A term that refers to the process and resulting concentrate extracted from fresh cannabis plant material that was not dried or cured.
+The process, as well as the resulting concentrate, that is extracted from fresh cannabis plant material that was not dried or cured.
 This method is used to retain the terpenes that are lost during the drying and curing process.
-Products that have been extracted using the Live Resin process—freezing the cannabis plant material and extracting it—have been associated as high-quality and flavorful concentrates due to the high amounts of terpenes.
+Products that have been extracted using the live resin process — freezing the cannabis plant material and extracting it — have been associated as high-quality, flavorful concentrates due to the high amounts of terpenes.

 “We call it Live Resin because the finished product smells exactly like the living product” – Kind Bill, creator of Live Resin